 Notes: The lowest value in this interval is calculated as the share of total encumbered assets (decreased by the value of retained securities at banks, where they might be included in other covered bonds and other collateralised securities) in the amount of total assets increased by the amount of matched repos.
-The middle value (marked by (\) in the legend) is calculated as the share of total encumbered assets (including matched repos) of the amount of total assets increased by the amount of matched repos.
-The highest value (marked by (\\) in the legend) is calculated as the share of total encumbered assets (including matched repos) on the amount of total assets, as reported.
-For banks whose reporting method was clear from the data, the above-mentioned adjustments to the encumbrance ratio have not been made and the uncertainty intervals are negligible.
+The middle value (marked by () in the legend) is calculated as the share of total encumbered assets (including matched repos) of the amount of total assets increased by the amount of matched repos) of the amount of total assets increased by the amount of matched repos.
+The highest value (marked by () in the legend) is calculated as the share of total encumbered assets (including matched repos) on the amount of total assets, as reported.
+For banks whose reporting method was clear from the data, the abovementioned adjustments to the encumbrance ratio have not been made and the uncertainty intervals are negligible.